 Steven Gregory '09 is enrolled in a doctoral program at the University at Buffalo's Roswell Park Cancer Institute.

-Casandra Hoffman '12 PhD program, University of Virginia
+Casandra Hoffman '12 is currently enrolled in the PhD program at University of Virginia.

 Ryan Johnson '10 is currently in graduate school at the Uniformed Services University of the Health Sciences (USUHS) located in Bethesda, Md.
 “I'm part of the Emerging Infectious Disease program where I primarily study microbiology and immunology with an emphasis on the clinical aspects of the microbes,” Ryan says.
 “My POE at Juniata was biology but I was able to pick classes that were more microbiology oriented like genetics, microbiology, immunology, molecular techniques, cell biology, etc. The classes I took and my experience in the lab as an undergraduate has given me all the knowledge and tools I need to take on the rigors of graduate school.”